jyoti1900/KaajKhojo/README.md

 ## 📜 Conclusion
-Kaajkhojo – provides a modern, secure, and efficient recruitment solution by integrating real-time communication, video interviews, and smart job management into a single platform.
+KaajKhojo – provides a modern, secure, and efficient recruitment solution by integrating real-time communication, video interviews, and smart job management into a single platform.

 ## 👨‍💻 Developed By
 - **Jyotipriya Das** 👉 Project Lead & Backend Development